cabogie/UnityAudioExample/README.md

 # Unity Basics
 Create GameObjects in the scene and attach components (scripts) to them.

+At their most basic, GameObjects have a Transform which is their position, rotation, and scale.

 # Rendering
 Unity has multiple render pipelines, and I setup the project using URP (Universal Render Pipeline).